 Strongs Concordance – Greek – doxa means, praise and also worship, glory, honor, dignity (Luke 2:1 KJV); hymeno, sing praise, sing a hymn (Mar 14:26 KJV); ainesis, praise, a thank offering (Hebrew 13:15KJV); epaineo, praise, approbation, commendation (Romans 2:29 KJV).
 Hebrew – Praise is often associated with worship to GOD.
 We also refer to the name Yehudah/Judah as meaning praise.
 Praise can also mean confess (Daniel 9.)
 The word praise has a Hebrew parent root made up of “yd, yad” which means “hand”.
 The root of Yehudah is ”ydh, yadah” which means “throw your hands out” The Hebraic meaning is much deeper.
 This throwing your hands out is an act of directing people’s attention towards the MOST HIGH and acknowledging HIM as the ONE who we can trust to do what HE says as we live a life pleasing to HIM.*

 HALLAL is a primary Hebrew root word for praise.
-Our word “hallelujah” comes from this base word.
+Our word “halleluYAH” comes from this base word.
 It means “to be clear, to praise, to shine, to boast, show, to rave, celebrate, to be clamorously foolish.” *

-“Praise be to the LORD, the GOD of Isael, who with HIS own hand has fulfilled what HE promised with HIS own mouth to my father David.
-(I Kings 8:14 (In this scripture verse the word ‘praise’ means ‘bless’.
+“Praise be to the LORD, the GOD of Israel, WHO with HIS own hands fulfilled what HE promised with HIS own mouth to my father David.
+I Kings 8:14 (In this scripture verse the word ‘praise’ means ‘bless’.
 Strong 1288)